5eraph/ts/README.md

 0 - init message - no additional data required
 1 - add available tickets
-    - 24 bit - ticket count (use negative to decrease) 2 - set end of refunds
+    - 24 bit - ticket count (use negative to decrease)
+    - **remember that users can buy in meantime so even when decreasing to 0, some tickets may be sold.
+Plan accordingly.**
+2 - set end of refunds
     - 32 bit - timestamp
 3 - set refund percentage